philipturner/molecular-renderer/Documentation/tests.md

 ## Rotating Beam

+> TODO: Improve the explanation for this test.

+Objective is to reach as many atoms as possible, until the Metal Performance HUD shows the FPS dropping below the display's native refresh rate.
+Windows users can detect the drop by observing stuttering in the animation.

 Test at least one case of a skinny, rotating rod where the total number of cells swept vastly exceeds the number of memory slots.
 The rod's atom count is less than 1 million, and every atom moves every frame.
 Use this as a benchmark for the true maximum atoms/frame in a practical setting.

 Also include some stationary atoms nearby, which you can guarantee fall into some of the same cells.
 The test is scaleable, just like the long distances test.